learnmaketeachshare/learnmaketeachshare.github.io/_posts/2018-08-27-shiitake-inocoluation-parties.markdown

 _I've started placing flat rocks around the trees I lean the logs on so the bottom of the log is not in contact with the ground._
 ![standing logs on rocks]({{site.url}}/assets/images/mushrooms/standing-logs-on-rocks.jpg)

-### Signs things are progressing properly in the first year after inoculation.
+## Signs the mycelium is growing well in the first year after inoculation.

 Mushroom spawn is made by growing a specific strain of mycelium in a sterile sawdust medium.
 We usually buy spawn in 5 pound bags just before the inoculation party.